springernature/vpat/nature.md

 <br><br>
 Links and icons may use colour to indicate hover or active states.
 These are supplemented with visible focus rings and/or text decoration underlines and/or luminosity differences per WAI techniques <a href="https://www.w3.org/WAI/WCAG21/Techniques/general/G183">G183</a> and <a href="https://www.w3.org/WAI/WCAG21/Techniques/css/C15">C15</a>.
 <br><br>
 Some complex images supplied by research authors may rely on colour as the only visual means of understanding information.
 Examples may include images of charts, graphs, or maps.
+Generally, these images are used to supplement text content.
 </td>
 </tr>
 <tr>